 This guide is a resource for people who are either starting a new farmers market or enhancing an existing market.
 Its question-and-answer format provides brief answers to common questions and directs readers to free online publications that answer the questions in more detail.
 (All the web addresses are listed in the resources section.)
 In addition to addressing questions faced by market organizers across the country, this guide includes information about legal and regulatory issues for farmers markets in Missouri.

 Growers, consumers and communities are all recognizing the benefits of farmers markets.

 For growers, farmers markets provide an opportunity to sell products at retail prices.
-They allow growers to gain greater control over production and marketing decisions and also provide growers with the opportunity to sell specialty or niche products, products that are limited in quantity, or products of varying quality, such as slightly blemished canning tomatoes.
+This allows growers to gain greater control over production and marketing decisions and also provides growers with opportunities to sell specialty or niche products, products that are limited in quantity, or products of varying quality, such as slightly blemished canning tomatoes.
 Because the vendor fees charged by markets are much lower than the cost of establishing an off-farm retail outlet, farmers markets enable growers to test new enterprises or give direct marketing a try without making a huge financial investment.

 For consumers and communities, farmers markets offer a host of social, economic and health benefits.
-Farmers markets provide a great place to meet and socialize with neighbors, and offer an alternative shopping experience.
+Farmers markets provide a great place to meet and socialize with neighbors and offer an alternative shopping experience.
 They draw people out of their homes, help improve neighborhoods, and provide an economic stimulus to neighborhoods and downtown districts.
-Perhaps most important, farmers markets increase access to fresh food, give consumers the opportunity to develop relationships with local growers, raise awareness about the food system, and promote healthy eating habits.
+Perhaps most important, farmers markets increase access to fresh food, giving consumers the opportunity to develop relationships with local growers, raising awareness about the food system, and promoting healthy eating habits.

 - Vendors who are focused on quality, service and innovation